Fix and Bound: An efficient approach for solving large-scale quadratic programming problems with box constraints: SDP bounds for BoxQP with valid inequalities

 \section{SDP bounds for BoxQP with valid inequalities}

 Relaxation techniques for BoxQP are mainly based on linearization, convex quadratic programming, or semidefinite programming.
-To compute such a relaxation, the quadratic objective function is reformulated as a linear function in an extended space of variables.
+To compute such a relaxation, the quadratic objective function is {typically} reformulated as a linear function in an extended space of variables.
 More precisely, a symmetric matrix variable $\mathbf{X}$ satisfying $\mathbf{X}=\mathbf{x}\mathbf{x}^\top$ is introduced and the equivalent formulation in the $(\bf{x}, \bf{X})$-space is then solved by means of a B\&B algorithm based on a relaxation of the latter non-convex equalities.
 The most commonly used relaxation is the so-called McCormick relaxation which is obtained by replacing the nonlinear equalities with RLT constraints \cite{mccormick1976computability}.
 On the other hand, the semidefinite relaxation due to Shor \cite{shor1987quadratic} can be obtained by relaxing $\mathbf{X}=\mathbf{x}\mathbf{x}^\top$ to $\mathbf{X} - \mathbf{x}\mathbf{x}^\top \succeq 0$ which in turn is equivalent to the matrix inequality

 due to the Schur complement.
-Combining the classical Shor relaxation with the RLT inequalites leads to strong bounds, as shown in \cite{anstreicher2009semidefinite}.
+Combining the classical Shor relaxation with the RLT inequalities leads to strong bounds, as shown in \cite{anstreicher2009semidefinite}.
 Therefore, the basic SDP relaxation we use in our bounding routine is

 where, for $1 \leq i < j \leq n$, the set $\mathcal{S}_{\textrm{RLT}} \subset \mathbb{R}^n \times \mathbb{S}^n$ is defined as